MySQL Basic Information

 Importing Data

-Using the mysql command-line tool:
+- Using the

 mysql -u username -p database_name < file.sql